gohugoio/hugoDocs/content/en/render-hooks/images.md

 target = 'assets'
 {{< /code-toggle >}}

+When using `hugo server`, do not fingerprint CSS or JavaScript in development.
+To preserve LiveReload, conditionally fingerprint these resources only outside of development mode.
+See&nbsp;[`hugo.IsDevelopment`](/functions/hugo/isdevelopment/).

 Note that the embedded image render hook does not perform image processing.
 Its sole purpose is to resolve Markdown image destinations.

 {{% include "/_common/render-hooks/pageinner.md" %}}